Jane Goldman: Screenwriting

-She made the jump to screenwriting, and was part of the writing team for David Baddiel's short-lived sitcom Baddiel's Syndrome, in 2001.
-Later, she co-wrote the screenplay of Stardust (2007), based on the novel of the same name by Neil Gaiman and directed by Matthew Vaughn.
-Gaiman introduced Goldman to Vaughn to provide the director some help with the adaptation process.
+Goldman was part of the writing team for David Baddiel's short-lived sitcom Baddiel's Syndrome, in 2001.
+She co-wrote the screenplay of Stardust (2007), directed by Matthew Vaughn and based on Neil Gaiman's novel of the same name.
+Gaiman introduced Goldman to Vaughn to help with the adaptation process.
 The film received many accolades and gave the screenwriters a Hugo Award for Best Dramatic Presentation, Long Form.

-After Stardust, Goldman became a frequent collaborator of Vaughn.
-In a 2011 interview, the writer said that when she works with the director she does the "construction work" and the "interior designing" while Vaughn acts as the "architect."
-Goldman co-wrote his next films, the comic-book adaptations Kick-Ass (2010) and X-Men: First Class (2011).
-Both films won strong praise amongst film critics.
-Kick-Ass nowadays has a cult following, while X-Men: First Class is considered by many critics to be one of the best of all X-Men franchise.
-Rotten Tomatoes consensus says: "With a strong script, stylish direction, and powerful performances from its well-rounded cast, X-Men: First Class is a welcome return to form for the franchise."
+Goldman became a frequent collaborator with Vaughn.
+In a 2011 interview, Goldman said that when she works with Vaughn he acts as architect while she does the construction work and interior design.
+Goldman co-wrote Vaughn's next films, the comic-book adaptations Kick-Ass (2010) and X-Men: First Class (2011), both films won strong praise.
+Kick-Ass has developed a cult following, while Rotten Tomatoes consensus says of X-Men: First Class: "With a strong script, stylish direction, and powerful performances from its well-rounded cast, X-Men: First Class is a welcome return to form for the franchise."
 Goldman has described the film as an "alternate history" for the X-Men, saying that while rebooting, the writers did not want to go fully "against the canon of the X-Men trilogy", comparing to the various approaches the comic had in over fifty years of publication.

-She continued to work in adaptations, and was also a co-writer with Vaughn and Peter Straughan for the 2011 drama-thriller The Debt, which was based on the 2007 Israeli film HaHov and directed by John Madden.
-Goldman also adapted for Hammer The Woman in Black, a gothic horror film based on Susan Hill's novel.
-The project marks the first solo screenplay by Goldman.
-The film was directed by James Watkins.
-It was released in 2012 and met positive reviews.
-In March 2013, The Woman in Black won the Empire Award for Best Horror.
+She was co-writer with Vaughn and Peter Straughan for the 2011 drama-thriller The Debt, directed by John Madden based on the 2007 Israeli film HaHov.
+Goldman adapted for Hammer The Woman in Black, a gothic horror film based on Susan Hill's novel, the first solo screenplay by Goldman.
+The film was directed by James Watkins and was released in 2012 to generally positive reviews.
+It won the 2013 Empire Award for Best Horror.

-She is credited on X-Men: Days of Future Past, the sequel to First Class, as writing the story with Matthew Vaughn and Simon Kinberg.
-After that project, she co-wrote with Vaughn the script for Kingsman: The Secret Service (2015), based on the comic book by Mark Millar and Dave Gibbons.
+Goldman shares writing credit on X-Men: Days of Future Past with Matthew Vaughn and Simon Kinberg, after which she co-wrote with Vaughn the script for Kingsman: The Secret Service (2015), based on the comic book by Mark Millar and Dave Gibbons.